What is the strange phenomenon that occurs in us women after our 50th birthday?

 Volume to disguise

-Another clever way to hide or camouflage that tum is to choose a dress with some volume, even a full skirt, often called a skater skirt.
+Another clever way to hide that belly bulge or camouflage that tum is to choose a dress with some volume, even a full skirt, often called a skater skirt.
 (Just to clarify, skater skirts have changed.
 Once, they were short, even mini, but skater skirt now means any type of wide, full skirt, often midi).

 It is counter-intuitive to wear a fuller skirt if you have a tummy and/or are a bit of a pear, but it really works.
 It cleverly disguises a tummy-bulge and hips or bottom at the same time.